sabarishrl/spring-pet-clinic/README.md

 # spring-pet-clinic
-spring training pet clinic project
+spring training pet clinic project.
+This project created only for learning purpose.
+This project created following instructions in the John Thompson online class.